Survey results done by a leading software firm:

 Companies with multiple locations should avoid paying suppliers and vendors from each location, as this would unnecessarily delay the process.
 Instead a centralized accounts payable processing and reporting will have the AP team manage the process more efficiently.

 Streamline account reconciliation- Every month, the accounting department is required to complete dozens, or possibly hundreds, of account reconciliations.
 Account reconciliation is perhaps the most time consuming part of the month-end close and is also a highly important activity in ensuring the correctness of account balances used for financial statements.
 A robust and integrated account reconciliation software application will allow the accounting department to streamline the process, automate reconciliations, reduce errors and save time.
 Many businesses also rely on paper statements or the month-end e-statements.
 This can delay the bank reconciliations.
 Instead, a weekly/ fortnightly reconciliation of transactions posted during the period is easily possible now as most banks have transactions readily available for download.

 Develop a close timeline- Most importantly, if you need to close on time, develop a detailed timeline for the month close.
 The timeline should act as a roadmap and set clear expectations for all members of the department.
 It will outline a detailed listing of all significant steps such as accounts reconciliation, adjusting entries, running reports, review of draft financials etc in the closing process will be completed.
 It is the responsibility of the accounting department to measure the performance parameters and accordingly set realistic timelines which can be achieved.

-If you are interesting in knowing more about how outsourcing can help your organization in a faster and efficient month end closing process, please email us at firstname.lastname@example.org or call us at 1-646-367-8976.
+If you are interested in knowing more about how outsourcing can help your organization in a faster and more efficient month end closing process, please email us at firstname.lastname@example.org or call us at 1-646-367-8976.
 We can also provide a cost-benefit analysis customized for your organization.